giannilmbd/dynare/doc/manual/source/the-model-file.rst

     .. option:: last_obs = {INTEGER | DATE}

-        The observaton number or the date (see :ref:`dates-members`) of the last observation to be used in the file.
+        The observation number or the date (see :ref:`dates-members`) of the last observation to be used in the file.